GuyRayOv/Stocks/README.md

 ## ⚙️ Notebook Workflow

-Data prep and Feature selection are implemented in **dataprep.ipynb** notebook to ensure modularity, clarity, and reproducibility.
+Data prep and feature selection are implemented in **dataprep.ipynb** notebook to ensure modularity, clarity, and reproducibility.
 Selecintg NN model and X_features are implementd in  **race_mmodels.ipynb** Future prediciton is implemented in **predic_future.ipynb**